Asymptotics for the Late Arrivals Problem: Introduction

-Some years later, Nelsen and Williams obtained in~\cite{nw} the exact characterization for the distribution of the inter-arrival time intervals and correlation coefficient between successive inter-arrival time intervals when random variables $\xi_i$ are non-negative.
-They also gave an explicit expression of these quantities in particular case where the $\xi_i$'s are exponentially distributed.
+Some years later, under the hypothesis that $\xi_i>0$, Nelsen and Williams exactly characterised in~\cite{nw} the distribution of the inter-arrival time intervals and their correlations.
+They also gave an explicit expression of these quantities in the particular case of $\xi_i$'s exponentially distributed.

-After that only approximations of~\eqref{1}, e.g.~\cite{bloomfield1972low,sabria1989approximate}, and numerical studies of its output, see for example~\cite{almaz2012simulation,ball2001analysis,nikoleris2012queueing}, seem to have appeared in literature.
-In particular, in~\cite{gns} we studied in a self-contained way an arrival process defined as in~(\ref{1}), assuming for $\xi_i$ a compact support distribution.
-We also proposed an approximation scheme that keeps the correlation of the arrivals and is able to compute in a quite accurate way the quantitative features of a queueing system with this kind of arrivals.
-Thus, to the best of our knowledge, a queueing system with arrivals described by~\eqref{1} still remains an open problem and the best results obtained so far are due to Winsten.
+After the '70s only approximations of the arrival process~\eqref{eq:eda1} \cite{bloomfield1972low,sabria1989approximate} or numerical studies of its output \cite{almaz2012simulation,ball2001analysis,nikoleris2012queueing} seem to have appeared in the literature.
+In particular, in~\cite{gns} the authors presented a self-contained study of an arrival process like~\eqref{eq:eda1}, assuming for $\xi_i$ a compact-support distribution.
+They also proposed an approximation scheme that keeps the correlation of the arrivals and is able to compute in a quite accurate way the quantitative features of the queue.
+To the best of our knowledge, a queueing system with arrivals described by~\eqref{eq:eda1} still remains an open problem and the best results obtained so far are due to Winstein in 1959~\cite{win}.

-In this work we present an equation for the bivariate generating function of the probability distribution of the queue length of the system in the case of exponentially delayed arrivals, and we write a formula leading to the explicit expression of the generating function as of a power series in the parameter $q$.

-The paper is organized as follows.
-In Section~\ref{sec:sec2} we derive step by step an equation for the bivariate generating function.
-In Section~\ref{sec:serie-q} we develop an iterative method to compute the explicit expression for the generating function in terms of a power series.
-In addition, we discuss some aspects of the solution and presents in detail the first terms of its expansion.
-Section~\ref{sec:analphi} contains a proof of the analiticity of our generating function with respect to the parameter $q$.
-Section~\ref{sec:op} is devoted to the discussion of some open questions and some conjectures on the system.
-We also compare the queue length distribution obtained using the truncated power expansion with an empirical distribution obtained via simulations of~(\ref{1}).